smdlabtech/ai-showcase-hub/README.md

 ## 📂 Repository Structure

 This repo is organized into multiple **sub-projects** for better navigation and reusability.
 ℹ Some repository folders are currently being developed.
+*You may not see them here.*

 ```bash
 📦 ai-showcase-hub